 The National Science Foundation’s (NSF) Small Business Innovation Research (SBIR) program lets America’s innovators take those chances.

-Schrag recently spoke to Propel(x) about how NSF’s SBIR grants are encouraging innovation, some of the exciting technologies that are being supported, and how they’re raising funding for the innovations that will build the great companies of tomorrow.
+NSF SBIR Phase: Schrag recently spoke to Propel(x) about how NSF small grants are encouraging innovation, some of the exciting technologies that are being supported, and how they’re raising funding for the innovations that will build the great companies of tomorrow.

 Propel(x): How does Small Business Innovation Research (SBIR) work?
 How do you interact with the private sector, find companies, evaluate them, and fund them?